Artificial Intelligence (AI)

 - Writing business memos tied to course-specific content

+Authentic Assignments assist in providing motivation for students as they have an opportunity to apply what they have learned.
 AI is less effective when the task requires personal interpretation or applied judgement.

 AI-detection tools are not reliable enough to be used as sole evidence.
 They produce false positives and false negatives.